Genivia/ugrep/README.md

 - **ugrep** option `-b` with option `-o` or with option `-u`, **ugrep** displays the exact byte offset of the pattern match instead of the byte offset of the start of the matched line reported by GNU/BSD grep.
-- **ugrep** option `-u`, `--ungroup` to not group matches per line.
+- **ugrep** option `-u`, `--ungroup` to not group multiple matches per line.
   This option displays a matched input line again for each additional pattern match on the line.
 This option is particularly useful with option `-c` to report the total number of pattern matches per file instead of the number of lines matched per file.
 - **ugrep** option `-Y` enables matching empty patterns.
 Grepping with empty-matching patterns is weird and gives different results with GNU grep versus BSD grep.
 Empty matches are not output by **ugrep** by default, which